Pop Filters

 Ultra-Affordable, Pro-Level Performance

-• Budget-Friendly: Get studio-quality noise reduction for under $8—perfect for beginners or casual creators.
+• Budget-Friendly: Get studio-quality noise reduction for under $10—perfect for beginners or casual creators.

-• Anti-Scratch Metal Mesh + Dense Gauze: Effectively filters plosives and background noise while absorbing harsh tones for smoother vocals.
+• Anti-Scratch Metal Mesh: Effectively filters plosives and background noise while absorbing harsh tones for smoother vocals.

 • Noise Reduction Sponge Pad: Widened design fits most microphone stands, prevents scratches, and adds stable support.